The Patented AutoCheck Score®

 - Whether the vehicle has ever been used as a police or taxi vehicle

 The Score is based on a scale of 1 to 100, but it's very important to read the Score in conjunction with the Score Range, since looking at the Score without knowing the range will only reveal half the story.
-Review the example below:
+For example: